Tips for Closing the Summer Cottage

 5. Make winter arrangements

 Unless your cottage is somewhere tropical, it will likely experience snowfall over the winter.
-A build-up of snowfall on your cottages roof can lead to leaks and breaks that can result in extensive indoor and outdoor damage.
-Due to this, cottagers should be ready to make a few trips to the cottage over the winter to remove the snow from the roof, or find a friend or company help.
+A build-up of snowfall on the roof of your cottage can lead to leaks and breaks that can result in extensive indoor and outdoor damage.
+Due to this, cottagers should be ready to make a few trips to the cottage over the winter to remove the snow from the roof or find a friend or company help.

-Taking the time to make sure your cottage is closed properly this fall will help make sure you can spend the next season enjoying your cottage with your friends and family, not dealing with your insurance provider.
+Taking the time to make sure your cottage is closed properly this fall will help make sure you can spend the next season enjoying your cottage with your friends and family.
+If you want to make sure that your cottage will be protected in any situation, learn more about our cottage insurance coverage options here.